vijaypatha/ai-nudge/DATABASE_DOCUMENTATION.md

 - **Survey Processing**: AI-powered extraction of preferences and tags from responses
 - **Survey Configuration**: Per-user settings for survey behavior
 - **Question Types**: Support for TEXT, NUMBER, SELECT, MULTI_SELECT, RANGE, and BOOLEAN question types
+- **Template-Based Architecture**: Surveys now use templates instead of hardcoded types

 ### 6. Client Portal System - **UPDATED**
 - **Interactive Comments**: Clients and agents can comment on shared resources